Preparing your daughter for camp at keystone summer camp for girls in north carolina.jpg?ixlib=rails 2.1

 What is your favorite activity at camp?
 Have you had the fried chicken yet?
 I am so jealous you get to play outside and eat delicious homemade fried chicken, lucky duck!
 What do you like best about your counselors?

-You are a positive, kind, young lady.
+You are a positive and kind young lady.
 I know you are more than capable of pushing through the feeling of being sad in order to see all the amazing parts of camp.
 I want you to have so much fun these next two weeks, make new friends, and learn something new!
 Keep up the hard work of trying new ways of keeping the homesickness away (play with friends, swing on the swing set, laugh a lot!) and go make this the best day ever!

 Loving you always,